Back to Blog

 What the SR&ED pre-claim approval process is

-You submit a description of a planned R&D project through My Business Account.
-The CRA evaluates the work against the same two requirements every claim must meet: the work must be undertaken to achieve a scientific or technological advancement, and it must be a systematic investigation carried out by experiment or analysis.
+SR&ED pre-claim approval means you submit a description of a planned R&D project through My Business Account, and the CRA evaluates the work against the same two requirements every claim must meet: the work must be undertaken to achieve a scientific or technological advancement, and it must be a systematic investigation carried out by experiment or analysis.
 Same bar as a filed claim.
 The only difference is when the question gets answered.

 The mechanics, per the CRA's published process: